 Many Roman military leaders were commemorated with statues throughout Rome.
 The statues were originally painted with vibrant colors like this replica of the Prima Porta Augustus shown below.
 The original marble Augustus of Prima Porta is also in the museum.

-The statue of Augustus Caesar was discovered in 1863, in the Villa of Livia at Prima Porta, near Rome.
+The famous statue of Augustus Caesar was discovered in 1863, in the Villa of Livia at Prima Porta (first door), a suburb of Rome on the right bank of the Tiber River.
 Augustus Caesar’s wife, Livia Drusilla, retired to the villa after his death.
 The sculpture is now displayed in the Braccio Nuovo of the Vatican Museums.

 There are 54 galleries (salas) in the museums.
 The last one is the Sistine Chapel.
 You will witness one of the oldest and most comprehensive art collections in the world!
 Let’s take a look at some of Vatican Museum’s treasures and masterpieces.